 Our management is responsible for establishing and maintaining adequate internal control over financial reporting, as such term is defined in Rules 13a-15(f) or 15d-15(f) under the Exchange Act.
-Under the supervision and with the participation of our management, including our chief executive officer and chief financial officer, we conducted an assessment of the effectiveness of our internal control over financial reporting based on criteria established in the framework in Internal Control - Integrated Framework (1992) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-On November 29, 2013, the Company completed the acquisition of Voicenet Solutions, Ltd ("Voicenet").
-As permitted by applicable guidelines established by the Securities and Exchange Commission, the Company's management excluded Voicenet's operations from its assessment of internal control over financial reporting as of March 31, 2014.
-Voicenet's operations represented 2% of the Company's consolidated total assets, excluding goodwill and intangible assets, net, and 3% of the Company's consolidated net sales as of and for the year ended March 31, 2014.
-Based on this assessment, our management concluded that its internal control over financial reporting was effective as of March 31, 2014.
+Under the supervision and with the participation of our management, including our chief executive officer and chief financial officer, we conducted an assessment of the effectiveness of our internal control over financial reporting based on criteria established in the framework in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+Based on this assessment, our management concluded that its internal control over financial reporting was effective as of March 31, 2015.